Vija02/hope-leeds-automation/packages/upload-b2/README.md

 We can remove that and use master if this is eventually merged https://github.com/transloadit/uppy/pull/1933

 ## Server
 Unfortunately we also need to host the companion for this to work.
+Currently hosted at heroku.
+Just need to point to the correct repo/folder and set env and all should be good.

+## THIS IS REALLY HACKY
+And that's fine.
+There's a lot of dependencies mostly due to `companion.js` (Bundled from the same branch)